liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

         interactor.start(folderId, comparator);
     }

-Note that the Interactor inherits the `start` method via `BaseListInteractor`.
+Note that if your Interactor doesn't require arguments, then you can pass the `start` method `0` or `null`.
+Calling `start` with no arguments, however, causes the server call to fail.

 Lastly, override the `createInteractor` method to instantiate your Interactor.
 Since that's all this method needs to do, call your Interactor's constructor and